buuraak/oostpoortcadeaupakket/README.md

 Simple Laravel project where users can win a goodie bag worth €100 by participating and inviting their friends.
 A user can participate once every month.

+After a successful submission the user will be added to a Google spreadsheet by the Google Spreadsheet API.

 Technologies this project includes:
 1. PHP Laravel
 2. Vue.js